 1982 -Raymond Sawaya, MD joins the Mayfield Neurological Institute.
 Dr. Sawaya’s interests are in brain tumors and stereotactic surgery.
 He will publish the textbook Fibrinolysis and the Central Nervous System in 1990.
 That same year he departs for the University of Texas M.D.
 Anderson Cancer Center, where he will eventually become Chairman of Neurosurgery.

 1982 - When Robert McLaurin, MD, vacates his position as Chairman of the Division of Neurosurgery at the University of Cincinnati College of Medicine, John M. Tew, MD, seeks to reunite the Mayfield residency program and the UC residency program into one broad-based training center.
 In 1984 the Division of Neurosurgery becomes a separate department at the UC College of Medicine.
-Today, the UC-Mayfield Neurosurgical Residency Program operates in cooperation with UC Medical Center, Cincinnati Children’s Hospital Medical Center, The Christ Hospital, Good Samaritan Hospital, and the Cincinnati VA Medical Center.
+The UC-Mayfield Neurosurgical Residency Program operated until 2017, in cooperation with UC Medical Center, Cincinnati Children’s Hospital Medical Center, The Christ Hospital, Good Samaritan Hospital, and the Cincinnati VA Medical Center.

 1982 - John M. Tew, MD, becomes the first Mayfield Professor and Chair of Neurosurgery at the University of Cincinnati.